google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 • Create a cycle of mental health problems.

-In summary, the social and environmental factors surrounding young adults are vital in understanding their vulnerability to psychosis.
-Recognizing these influences can help in developing effective prevention and intervention strategies.
+In summary, recognizing these influences can help in developing effective prevention and intervention strategies.

 The Role of Early Life Experiences